Fecal Direct Smear

-This is usually used to detect and identify protozoan trophozoites, cysts and oocysts in fresh or appropriately fixed faeces.
+This is usually used to detect and identify protozoan trophozoites, cysts and oocysts in fresh or appropriately fixed feces.

 Purpose